ZiemertLab/FunARTS/README_docker.md

 FunARTS can be installed locally, or you can use the free public webserver located at https://funarts.ziemertlab.com

-See https://github.com/ziemertlab/funarts for a guide on installing the main analaysis pipeline independantly.
+See https://github.com/ziemertlab/funarts for a guide on installing the main analysis pipeline independently.

 See https://github.com/ziemertlab/funartswebapp for a guide on installing the webserver independently.